-The Database Publishing Wizard supports Microsoft SQL Server 2000 and SQL Server 2000 Express and later versions.
-(The wizard does not support SQL Server Compact.)
+The Database Publishing Wizard in Visual Studio 2008 supports all versions of Microsoft SQL Server 2000 and SQL Server 2005 except the Compact Edition as both source and target servers.
 The source and target database servers do not have to be the same version.
 However, the target database server must support all object and data types from the source database.

 In script mode, the Database Publishing Wizard creates commands for all objects that the current user has permissions to work with in the source database.
 The user account that you use to connect to the target database must have the required permissions to create all the objects from the source database.
 Typically, this means that you are running a user account that is a member of the db_ddladmin or db_owner roles.

-When you use Web service mode, the target database must already exist before you use the wizard.
+When you use Web service mode, the target database must be created before you use the wizard.

-The Select Database dialog box lets you select the database that you want to publish.
+The Select Database page lets you select the database that you want to publish.
 The database must be attached to a running instance of SQL Server.

 Select an Output Location

 The Select an Output Location page lets you select between creating a script file and using a Web service that is provided by a hosting environment.